aaron-krohn/AoC-2023/README.md

 ### Problem 5.2

 I wrote really slow code and never got around to making it fast.
 I'm not even sure how to make it fast, so it took about 11.5 hours to brute force.
 Shame.
-Included `five.log` to show just how bad it was.

 ### Problem 8.2